 You may also want to try the "Topics A-Z" tool, an alphabetical index to all visitor- and patient-related subject areasand don't forget you can always Contact Us.

 Clinical studies are medical research studies in which people participate as volunteers.
 Clinical research studies (sometimes called trials or protocols) are a means of developing new treatments and medications for diseases and conditions.
 There are strict rules for clinical trials, which are monitored by the National Institutes of Health and the U.S. Food and Drug Administration.
 Some of the research studies at the Clinical Center involve promising new treatments that may directly benefit patients.

 Our database of clinical studies being conducted by the National Institutes of Health at the Clinical Center in Bethesda, Maryland is accessible at Search the Studies.
-If you have any questions about participating in a clinical study here, please contact the Patient Recruitment and Public Liaison Office at: 1-800-411-1222, TTY 1-866-411-1010.
+If you have any questions about participating in a clinical study here, please contact the Office of Patient Recruitment at: 1-800-411-1222, TTY 1-866-411-1010.

 What Are the Costs?

 The Clinical Center does not charge patients for participation and treatment in clinical studies at NIH.
 In addition, in certain emergency circumstances, you may qualify for help with travel and other expenses.